otrv4/otrv4/otrv4.md

      * Follows what is defined in the
        [When you receive a Data Message](#when-you-receive-a-data-message)
        section.
 Note that he will perform a new DH ratchet for the first received data message.
-When he wants to send a data message, he will follow the
+When he wants to send a data message after receiving one, he will follow the
        [When you send a Data Message](#when-you-send-a-data-message) section, and perform a new DH Ratchet.